Istrian Food Experiences Not To Be Missed

 I was pulling faces and looking for an explanation of what the smell was.
 Initially, I was baffled.
 I had never smelt anything like it before; then, I soon realized it was the scent of white truffles.

-For those of you that have not had the pleasure of tasting a white truffle, you’re probably wondering what is so special about them.
+For those of you who have not had the pleasure of tasting a white truffle, you’re probably wondering what is so special about them.
 It comes down to two things:

 • The scent and taste.
 It really is unique.
 Some people describe the smell of dirty socks, others, newly-plowed soil, fall rain, or burrowing earthworms.
 The fact is you can’t describe it, or, at least, I can’t.

 • White truffles are extremely rare and can only be collected from September to January each year.
 Put together something unique and rare, and you have a precious product.
-So valuable in fact, that the prices range from 900 -5000 euro per kilo.
-Now that’s more than the price of gold!
+It is so valuable, in fact, that the prices range from 900 to 5000 euros per kilo.
+Now, that’s more than the price of gold!

 Facts about Croatia - White Truffle - Chasing the Donkey

-You don’t need to lash out so much money on white truffles if your budget is tight, as Istria is blessed with the black truffle variety too.
+You don’t need to lash out so much money on white truffles if your budget is tight, as Istria is blessed with the black truffle variety, too.
 They are available year-round and are a celebrated local delicacy.
-While they cost less (300-500 euro), they are still not cheap, but you can get a few grams of black truffle shaved over pasta so that you can try it for less than 14 euro a plate.
+While they cost less (300-500 euros), they are still not cheap, but you can get a few grams of black truffle shaved over pasta so that you can try it for less than 25 euros a plate.

-Homemade pasta is a well-known Istrian food (see below for my favorites).
-Although they serve it with so many sauces and toppings, shaved truffles over pasta is the one dish you have to try when traveling across the famed green peninsula.
+Homemade pasta is a well-known Istrian food (see below for my favorites like fuzi).
+Although they serve it with so many sauces and toppings, shaved truffles on top of pasta is the one dish you have to try when traveling across the famed green peninsula.

 Istrian Food Istria Travel Blog - 3

-If pasta is not your thing, try shaved truffles over a chicken-liver pâté on crusty bread.
-Though not for all tastes, this dish was a tastebud tingling standout for me in Motovun, where I ate it at Konoba Mondo.
+If truffle pasta is not your thing, try shaved truffles over a chicken-liver pâté on crusty bread.
+Though not for all tastes, this dish was a tastebud-tingling standout for me in Motovun, where I ate it at Konoba Mondo.

 Mondo dished up truffle dishes in all kinds of ways – including creamy polenta sat in a crispy cheese basket topped with lashings of truffles, served with a wooden spoon.
 It’s melt-in-your-mouth creamy.

-Mondo is located just outside the large gate in the medieval hilltop town of Motovun.
-Easily spotted thanks to the bright green shutters.
+Mondo is located just outside the large gate in the medieval hilltop town of Motovun and is easily spotted thanks to the bright green shutters.

 My faves were truffle honey (med sa tartufom) and cheese with truffles.